-Henbit (Lamium amplexicaule), an annual weed, sprouts in garden beds and lawns in fall, and it flowers and sets seed in late spring.
+Henbit (Lamium amplexicaule), an annual weed, sprouts in garden beds and lawns in fall or winter, and it flowers and sets seed in late spring.
 Bearing pinkish-white to purple, trumpet-shaped flowers, henbit grows up to 16 inches tall.
 The plants have purplish, square stems and coarse, hairy, toothed leaves.
-Effective control involves removing henbit plants before they set seed, and preventing existing seeds from sprouting.
+Effective control involves removing henbit plants before they set seed and preventing existing seeds from sprouting.

 Give It a Hand

 Hand weeding and mulching control henbit weeds in garden beds.
 Remove henbit plants whenever the soil is moist and before the plants flower.
 Grasp the weeds firmly at their bases and pull them out smoothly to avoid breaking the shallow taproots.

 Spread a 3-inch layer of organic mulch, such as wood chips, well-rotted manure, leaf mold or shredded bark, which prevents henbit seeds from sprouting.
 Top up the mulch whenever it thins out or, alternatively, lay landscape fabric in established garden beds, and spread a 2-inch layer pebbles, gravel or other inorganic or organic mulch over the fabric.

 Henbit weeds invade thin lawns in shady spots, but improving lawn maintenance can suppress them.
 Water the lawn so the soil is constantly moist, and mow the grass regularly to encourage dense growth.
 Fertilize the lawn with a 32-0-4 lawn fertilizer applied at a rate of 2 1/2 pounds per 1,000 square feet every eight weeks while the grass is actively growing.
 When temperatures are above 90 degrees Fahrenheit, water the lawn after applying the fertilizer.